Skip to content

 Example naming pattern: [Department]-[Process Name]-[Version]

-• Create a consistent set of tags across all templates for standardization
+• Keep your tags consistent across all templates

 • Common tag categories include: